logzio/logz-docs/_source/user-guide/accounts/cost-optimization.md

 Logz.io Data Optimization helps you manage and optimize your Logz.io products by offering tailored recommendations and a quick and easy way to drop your logs and metrics.

+You will receive tailored recommendations based on Log data from the last 24 hours and based on Metrics data from the previous 1 hour.
+{:.info-box.note}

 To get started, navigate to **[Data hub > Optimize](https://app.logz.io/#/dashboard/cost)**.